sulcgroup/oxdna_analysis_tools/README.md

 `sudo cp oat-completion.sh /etc/bash_completion.d/`

 ### DNAnalysis and verifying installation
-Some scripts require DNAnalysis, a program in the oxDNA distribution.
+Some scripts require DNAnalysis, a program in the oxDNA distribution to calcuate the oxDNA energy function for identifying bonded nucleotides.
 Unfortunatley, there is not a good way to detect the location of this program on each user's system when installing from pip, so the path to it must be hardcoded.
-In order to use scripts which compute the oxDNA energy function (particularly `bond_analysis`, `multidimensional_scaling_mean`, and `duplex_angle_finder`), you need to locate `config.py` in the oxDNA_analysis_tools source directory.
+In order to use scripts which check base pairing (particularly `bond_analysis`, `multidimensional_scaling_mean`, and `duplex_angle_finder`), you need to locate `config.py` in the oxDNA_analysis_tools source directory.
 There, edit the `PROCESSPROGRAM` variable in to point to the compiled DNAnalysis binary.

 To verify your environment is set up correctly, run